 Amenities in Qasr Al Hosn Abu Dhabi

 There are two main buildings in Qasr Al Hosn: the Inner Fort and the Outer Palace.
 The Inner Fort was built in 1795, while the Outer Palace’s construction was completed in 1945.
 The internal fortress was where all state business used to take place.

-If you are fascinated by the lives of the UAE rulers, the trip to the Sheikh Shakhbout bin Sultan Al Nahyan Wing will be particularly interesting.
-Moreover, a series of documentaries is played in the exhibition halls at Qasr Al Hosn to educate visitors about the cultural heritage of the UAE.
+If you are fascinated by the lives of the UAE rulers, a trip to the Sheikh Shakhbout bin Sultan Al Nahyan Wing will be particularly interesting.
+Furthermore, a series of documentaries is played in the exhibition halls at Qasr Al Hosn to educate visitors about the cultural heritage of the UAE.
 With interactive presentations and visuals, you will get to know about the historical decisions and policies laid out in these boundaries.

-The archaeological collection on display is also quite impressive – with materials present from 6000 BC.
+The archaeological collection on display is also quite impressive, with materials present from 6000 BC.

 House of Artisans

 House of Artisan is a celebration of the history and culture of the UAE.
 Through this, Qasr Al Hosn constantly works towards protecting and promoting Emirati craft.
 Different workshops and training courses are held to keep these beautiful traditions and craftsmanship alive.
-At the House of Artisans, you can learn about the following traditional Emirati crafts:
+At the House of Artisans, you can learn about the following traditional Emirati crafts.

 Al Sadu is a weaving method adopted by early Bedouin women.
 Talented women used animal wool to create stunning clothing in geometrical patterns.
 Their work was rooted in their own identity and reflected their surroundings.

 Apart from clothing, they used to weave bait al-sha’ar, and tents to protect their families from the scorching sun.
 They also used to take great pride in preparing accessories for the family camels.
 With a stunning mix of colour and texture, they would prepare clothes for camel saddles and straps.